JavaSkreeet/HotBot/README.md

 ### Contributors

-Shout Out to [Raylu](https://github.com/raylu) for coming up with the idea for !headpat feature. check out the [Python Bot](https://github.com/raylu/sbot) by Raylu, the repository where !headpat was born
+Shout Out to [Raylu](https://github.com/raylu) for coming up with the idea for !headpat feature,an eyecandy for all anime lovers.
+Check out the [Python Bot](https://github.com/raylu/sbot) by Raylu, the repository where idea of !headpat was born.

 # Cheers!